About attending a Hearing Virtually

 Questions and answers

 If you have any questions before your Virtual Hearing, you can contact the Reporter direct.
-Their contact details will be on the information sent to you or you can email our Virtual Hearings Team.
+Their contact details will be on the information sent to you or you can email the Virtual Hearings Mailbox.

 They are also keen to get your feedback after the Hearing to hear about your experience of participating in a Virtual Hearing.